jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

   |image14|

+Reviewing the Playbook execution we can see some testing and error handling that has been built into the tasks.
+The BIG-IP(s) are verified to be accessable, and then the endpoints for each of the Automation Toolchain item is verified up and available.
+This order makes use of good Just-In-Time (JIT) delivery and concepts for automation practices.

 ..
 Note:: At this point, we have progressed into a solution that could be Continuously Delivered.

 Task |labmodule|\.\ |labnum|\.4